ritza-co/Custom-google-trends/Article.md

 # Visualizing Custom Graphs with Google Trends and Pandas

+`The first sentence is very long and an example of a comma splice (https://en.wikipedia.org/wiki/Comma_splice) which is one of the most common grammatical errors.
+It also risks alienating readers who don't necessarily fit that narrow definition but might be interested in the article anyway.
+Try to keep it shorter and more focused on the specific results - e.g. instead of "walk away with knowledge of x", say "you will have built x".)

+Perhaps you're interested in utilizing Google trends but find the website rather limiting, with the help of this article you will walk away with some know-how on using

+`None of your links render properly for me in the GitHub preview - I think you need to remove the quote marks`

-Perhaps you're interested in utilizing Google trends but find the website rather limiting, with the help of this article you will walk away with some know-how on using [Pytrends]("https://pypi.org/project/pytrends/")(an unofficial Google trends API) - as well as the usual suspects in visualizations, [matplotlib]('https://matplotlib.org') and specifically [pandas]('https://pandas.pydata.org/docs/getting_started/index.html#getting-started') as they have integrated functionality for matplotlib - to create custom graphs from Google trends data.
+[Pytrends]("https://pypi.org/project/pytrends/")(an unofficial Google trends API) - as well as the usual suspects in visualizations, [matplotlib]('https://matplotlib.org') and specifically [pandas]('https://pandas.pydata.org/docs/getting_started/index.html#getting-started') as they have integrated functionality for matplotlib - to create custom graphs from Google trends data.

+`No need to say this explicitly - you've provided the links so people can choose to visit them if they feel it necessary - in general, you want to try keep the reader's attention on this article or they might forget to come back.`
 Go ahead and view those links if you need to brush up on them.

 This tutorial assumes you have _some_ prior usage of Jupyter notebooks, Github, and matplotlib/pandas.

 We will be doing this on [Jupyter Notebooks]('https://jupyter.org') with the help of ReviewNB('https://www.reviewnb.com/') as our source control solution.

+`Avoid "I" (readers are very self-absorbed and only care about themselves).
+Same as before - don't chase readers to other resources unless it's necessary.`

 I recommend taking a look at the Pytrends documentation to find out what else the api can do, as well as matplotlib's [gallery]('https://matplotlib.org/stable/gallery/index.html') for examples of the different kinds of plots you could create.
 Let's get started by creating a new notebook.